 Clarence Dillon Professor of International Affairs, Department of Government, Harvard University

 Professor, Department of Global Health and Population, Harvard T.H.
 Chan School of Public Health

-Faculty Affiliate, Belfer Center's Middle East Initiative, Harvard Kennedy School
+Faculty Affiliate, Middle East Initiative, Belfer Center for Science and International Affairs, Harvard Kennedy School

 Co-Chair, Colonialism and Mediterranean Europe, CES, Harvard University